MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Begin the [pairboarding curriculum][pair-boarding-curriculum].
     * Do pairboarding every weekday at 11am until you are employed.
-    * Stay sharp using [these tests][algo-specs] only after you get through the entire list while pairboarding.
-    * Try [Codility][codility] if you want to do more on your own.
 * Attend the Resumes and Cover Letters lecture.
 * [Draft your résumé.][resume]
 * [And your cover letter.][cover-letter]